Find Grad Schools

 100% Women

 Henderson State University is the 13th most popular school in the nation for students seeking a master's degree in developmental and child psychology.
-The average in-state tuition for full-time undergraduates is $5,928 per year, while in-state graduate students, on average, pay $5,670 per year.
+The average in-state tuition for full-time undergraduates is $5,880 per year, while in-state graduate students, on average, pay $5,670 per year.
 During the most recent year for which we have data, 10 people received their master's degree in developmental and child psychology from Henderson State University.
-Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.
+About 100% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #13